pic

 6

-Finally, we can replace specific values with new ones.
-This can be done by creating a new copy via replace or by updating the original vector with replace!.
+Finally, specific values can be replaced with new ones.
+This can be done by either creating a new copy using replace or by updating the original vector with replace!.

 x = [3,3,5]